Sunday, June 11, 2023

 ReadWorks also provides some of their texts in differentiated levels in their StepReads category.
 I haven't spent a lot of time looking through these, mainly because most of the texts I checked only offered one lowered level of the text that was still pretty high in text complexity, so it doesn't work for my needs.
 I do like that they try to keep the same text structure, vocabulary, and content, but I think that hinders their ability to differentiate widely.

-In researching for this article I came across the website For the Teachers which offers texts at three different reading levels.
+In researching for this article, I came across the website For the Teachers which offers texts at three different reading levels.
 They also list related skills for each text which I like since I often structure my curriculum around targeting specific reading skills (although I couldn't find anywhere that they provide any actual questions for the texts).
 It looks like there could be some good materials here, but I am concerned about their statement "These articles are fiction, but they are written to be read and used as non-fiction."
 Given the prevalence of false information these days, I don't understand why they would go this route.
 I also ran into issues of broken or incorrect links which would be very frustrating to deal with if I was trying to get resources together for a unit.

 If you want to check out more resources, including some for elementary and some targeted to ELLs, Larry Ferlazzo offers a comprehensive list here.

-Now I would be remiss if I didn't mentioned the differentiated article sets I've made.
+Now I would be remiss if I didn't mention the differentiated article sets I've made.
 I created these because I couldn't find the resources I needed for my students.
 I was looking for articles that:

 • Were available at multiple reading levels